Is Distilled Water Safe To Drink? Uses, Benefits, Risks

 Can I distill water at home?

-There are various tutorial videos online you can try to come up with your own distilled water at home!
+Yes, distillation kits are available, and you can also find numerous online tutorials to make your own distilled water at home!

 Jay